-- 4.14.1 All establishments wishing to hold stocks of certain hazardous substances above a threshold need 'Hazardous Substances Consent.'166 - 4.14.2 The Hazardous Substances Authority (HSA) has responsibility for deciding whether the risk of storing hazardous substances is tolerable for the community.
+- 4.14.1 All establishments wishing to hold stocks of certain hazardous substances above a threshold need 'Hazardous Substances Consent. - 4.14.2 The Hazardous Substances Authority (HSA) has responsibility for deciding whether the risk of storing hazardous substances is tolerable for the community.
 The HSA will usually be the local planning authority.
-In some circumstances, the county council are the HSA. - 4.14.3 HSE is a statutory consultee on applications for hazardous substances consent.
-HSE is required to undertake detailed assessment work before producing its public safety statutory advice and the supporting consultation distances.
-This involves HSE considering the compatibility of the proposal outlined in the application (e.g. to store defined quantities of each hazardous substance in specific locations on site) against the risks to the offsite population.
-HSE advice takes into account existing and potential developments in the area.
-The aim of HSE's advice is to mitigate the effects of a major accident on the populations around a major hazard site or pipeline.
+In some circumstances, the county council are the HSA.

-166 Further information is available at the HSE's website: HSE: Land use planning - Hazardous substances consent
+&lt;sup>145 Further information is available at the HSE's website: HSE: Land use planning - Hazardous substances consent